-The best gaming headsets for 2024
+The best gaming headsets for 2025 - Engadget

 And the difference between “gaming headsets” and “headphones for gaming.”

-Oftentimes, the best gaming headset doesn’t need to be a “gaming headset” at all.
-Although these devices can be viewed as niche within the headphone market, they’re ultimately still headphones.
-And though we’ve found more and more gaming headsets that impress in terms of audio quality, those tend to cost more than a comparable set of wired headphones (which, yes, still exist).
-If you need to chat with friends, it’s always possible to buy an external microphone and get superior sound there as well.
+Sometimes, the best gaming headset doesn't have to be a "gaming headset" at all.
+While many people view these devices as their own category, they're ultimately still headphones, just with a boom mic and some fancy branding attached.
+While the overall quality of dedicated headsets has improved over time, they still tend to cost extra compared to a good pair of wired headphones (which, yes, still exist).
+If you need to chat with friends, you can always buy a microphone separately and get superior sound quality there as well.

-That said, we know many people just want the convenience of a headset with a mic built right in.
-So after testing dozens of pairs over the past 18 months, we’ve rounded up a few quality gaming headsets and headphones for gaming, which aren’t quite the same thing.
-Whichever way you go, all of our recommendations should make your play time more enjoyable, no matter your budget or preferred gaming platform.
+That said, we completely understand that many people just want the simplicity of a headset with a built-in mic.
+So after testing dozens of contenders over the past couple of years, we've rounded up a few commendable gaming headsets and headphones that work well for gaming — which aren't quite the same thing.
+Whichever way you go, all of our picks should make your game time more enjoyable, whether you play competitively or just for fun.

 Enclosure: Open-back | Driver: Dynamic | Frequency response: 5 – 40,000Hz | Mic: No | Connectivity: Wired | Weight: 345g (without cable)